-b.
 Landslides

-The mountain and hillside areas around the district are particularly vulnerable to landslide hazard.
-Aside from the young geology and fragile soil type of mountain ranges, accelerated deforestation is a major cause behind increased incidences of landslides.
-Small scale isolated landslides happen frequently in these areas.
-Frequency of landslides may increase in the future since the forest cover is getting smaller every year.
+The mountain and hillside areas of the district are particularly vulnerable to the hazard of landslide.
+Aside from the young geology and fragile soil type of mountain ranges around Abbottabad, accelerated deforestation is a major cause behind increased incidences of landslides.
+Small and isolated landslides happen frequently in these areas and more may occur in future because of decreasing forest cover.

-Landslides in Mansehra are generated by earthquake, flash floods and heavy snow burden.
-Landslides usually occur during the Monsoon season from July to September when heavy rainfall softens rock and earth surfaces especially in mountain areas.
-Several roads become temporarily blocked and inaccessible whenever landslides occur during this period.
-There are around 100 vulnerable slide sites in Mansehra which are located in mountain areas and cliffs including communities located near roads and rivers.
+Landslides in Abbottshad are usually generated by earthquake, flash floods and heavy snow burden.
+Landslides usually happen during the Monsoon season from July to September when heavy rainfall softens rock and earth surfaces especially in mountain areas.
+Several roads become temporarily blocked and Landslides and building collapse are the common damages during disasters inaccessible whenever landslides occur during this period.
 (For details see Annex 4: Landslide vulnerable areas)